felixkriechbaum/SimpleSidebar/README.md

 ## Additional information

-Should there be any questions, wishes mail me: support@glocknerstudios.at
+Should there be any questions, wishes mail me: [Contect](mailto:support@glocknerstudios.at)

 create an issue on GitHub for bugs.
 And now have fun with the sidebar